 Portugal and Spain both offer fantastic benefits when it comes to the Golden Visa.

 Spain’s Golden Visa application processing time is fast and efficient.
-Once the paperwork is submitted, it usually takes 20 business days for the visa to be approved.
+Once the paperwork is submitted, it usually takes around 20 business days for the visa to be approved.

-Portugal’s Golden Visa processing time is comparably slower, taking between 3-6 months for the golden visa to be approved.
+Portugal’s Golden Visa processing time is comparably slower, as it takes at least 18 months after the online submission.

-Golden Visa general requirements
+Golden Visa Requirements

 Applicant must be over 18

-Clean criminal record
+Hold a clean criminal record

 Hold valid medical insurance & health certificate

-Enough funds to live in the country
+Show proof of sufficient funds to sustain your residency in the country

 Not on the list of undesirables